tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 * Product overviews provide summaries of the chapters/sections they contain.
 * Chapter/section overviews provide summaries of the topics they contain.
-* Topics provide summaries (at the top) of the subheadings they contain.
+* Topics provide summaries of the subheadings they contain.
 They also provide a table of contents that outlines the content below.
 * Subheading titles summarize the paragraphs they contain.
 * Topic sentences provide summaries of the paragraphs they introduce.

 When information follows this pattern, the docs become easy to skim and read.
 You can read through a product overview before deciding whether the product is relevant to your needs.
 You can skim through a chapter overview to decide if the chapter is relevant.
-Users can skim through subheadings to decide whether the sections are worth reading, and so on.
+You can skim through subheadings to decide whether the sections are worth reading, and so on.

 In short, summaries facilitate information scanning and retrieval in key ways.
 Tech docs that lack summaries are hard to read.
-That’s why the ability to [reduce and distill vast amounts of information down to its essence](https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html) is a key principle for simplifying complexity.
+That's why the ability to [reduce and distill vast amounts of information down to its essence](https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html) is a key principle for simplifying complexity.

 Summarizing even a 2,000 word topic into 100 words can be mentally taxing, as summaries require writers to comprehend the whole and then simplify those details into a concise and accurate representation (like making a poem out of a novel).

-To create summaries, I often make mini-outlines of the topic’s key points and then try to integrate the various points into smooth-flowing sentences.
-It’s not an easy task.
+To create summaries, I often make mini-outlines of the topic's key points and then try to integrate the various points into smooth-flowing sentences.
+It's not an easy task.

 {% include random_ad2.html %}

 ## Rich input sources make good summaries possible

 Can AI chatbots help with summaries?
-Yes!
-AI tools excel at summaries partly because the input source (the topic’s content) is provided to the LLM.
+Yes, AI tools excel at summaries partly because the input source (the content) is provided to the LLM.
 This makes them less likely to hallucinate.
 In contrast, when the AI tool has to draw upon its training of patterns across the Internet to create data, the chances of making bogus/spurious connections are much higher.

-Additionally, when writers are familiar with the topic’s content (for example, when they wrote the content that they want AI to summarize), they can easily assess whether the summary is on target.
+Additionally, when writers are familiar with the topic's content (for example, when they wrote the content that they want AI to summarize), they can easily assess whether the summary is on target.

-With [Claude.ai](https://claude.ai), the input source length can be much larger than with other LLMs — about 100k tokens, or 60,000 words.
+With [Claude.ai](https://claude.ai), the input source length can be much larger than with other LLMs &mdash; about 100k tokens, or 60,000 words.
 This allows you to paste in nearly any type of content for Claude to summarize.

-There’s even a workaround if you have longer content requirements.
+There's even a workaround if you have longer content requirements.
 To summarize lengthier material (> 60k words), chunk it up into pieces, then generate summaries of the pieces, then generate a summary of the summaries.

-For example, the comprehensive [PDF of my API course](https://www.buymeacoffee.com/learnapidoc/e/146076) (containing all chapters) is too long for Claude to process, as it’s nearly 1,000 pages.
-Because of this, I’ve broken this content down into individual chapters, each under 10MB in length (which is Claude’s max PDF size).
+For example, the comprehensive [PDF of my API course](https://www.buymeacoffee.com/learnapidoc/e/146076) (containing all chapters) is too long for Claude to process, as it's nearly 1,000 pages.
+Because of this, I've broken this content down into individual chapters, each under 10 MB in length (which is Claude's max PDF size).
 If you want to summarize all 1,000 pages, you could summarize each individual chapter, compile the chapter summaries, then ask an AI tool to summarize the chapter summaries.
 (More on this later on in this article.)

 {% include random_ad3.html %}